dashpradeep99/docker-complete-tutorial/0-setup.md

 		<a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html" target="_blank">Connecting from Putty</a>

-## Join the Chat Room

-We have set up a chat room for the Hands-On Labs.
-Please go to [here](http://app.lets-chat-dceu-hol.nicolaka752c19b5407142b8.svc.tutum.io/#!/).
-Sign up with a new account and join the **dceu** room.

 ## (Optional) Get a Docker Hub account

 Labs **1**, **2**, **4** and **8** require a Docker Hub account to complete them.
 Docker Hub accounts are completely free.
 To create one: